 }

 Noise composition.
-Three noise sources apply at each timestep.
+Three noise sources apply at every timestep.
+OU lateral drift advances via an Euler-Maruyama step:

 // euler-maruyama step for OU process